-Rotschy Inc., a Vancouver-based contractor, is in the early stages of constructing a two-year project to improve Northeast 119th Street, from Northeast 87th Avenue to Northeast 112th Avenue.
+Rotschy Inc., a Vancouver-based contractor, completed the construction of a two-year project to improve Northeast 119th Street, from Northeast 87th Avenue to Northeast 112th Avenue.

-Construction also will include upgrades to Clark Public Utilities’ water lines and Clark Regional Wastewater District's sewer lines, as well as improvements to the Chelatchie Prairie Railroad crossing west of Northeast 102nd Avenue.
+Construction also included upgrades to Clark Public Utilities’ water lines and Clark Regional Wastewater District's sewer lines, as well as improvements to the Chelatchie Prairie Railroad crossing west of Northeast 102nd Avenue.

 Contractor: Rotschy Inc. of Vancouver